Domination between different products and finiteness of associated semi-norms: Motivation and Results

 In \cite[Chapter 5G$_+$]{gromovmetric} Gromov suggested (originally using the Euler characteristic of products of surfaces, see below) the following construction of product-associated semi-norms on homology classes of a topological space $X$: Let $\nu$ be a finite functorial semi-norm on the fundamental classes of products of closed oriented $k$-manifolds.
-For a cycle $\alpha\in H_{k\ell}(X;\Z)$, $\ell\in\N$, define
+For a homology class $\alpha\in H_{k\ell}(X;\Z)$, $\ell\in\N$, define

 where the infimum is taken over all $d=1,2,...$, all products $M_1\times\cdots\times M_\ell$ of closed oriented $k$-manifolds $M_i$, and all continuous maps $f\colon M_1\times\cdots\times M_\ell\longrightarrow X$ such that $f_*([M_1\times\cdots\times M_\ell])=d\cdot\alpha$.
 For $\ell=1$ we have a trivial product with only one factor.